 The designer should provide the County with recommendations to improve operations as needed.
+The designer will give a final presentation to the Energy Advisory Commission to explain any discrepancies and provide the recommended corrective actions.

-• • • WCG 1.3.8 Reporting Forms
+WCG 1.3.8 Reporting Forms